jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainers/task.md

 std::cout << "Size of the array: " << a.size() << "\n";
 ```

-Your task will be to write a function called `sum_adjacent_elements` that takes a collection of integers `nums` of size `n` as input and returns a new collection of the same type of size `n/2` with pairwise sums of the elements of `nums`.
-If element does not have a pair, it should not be copied to the new collection.
+Your task will be to write a function called `sum_adjacent_elements`, which takes a collection of integers `nums` of size `n` as input and returns a new collection of the same type with size `n/2`, containing pairwise sums of the elements in `nums`.
+If an element does not have a pair, it should not be copied into the new collection.
 You are required to implement the function using both `std::list` and `std::deque`.

 <div class="hint">
   Remember the difference between the two containers.
-Since `std::deque` is capable of random access, you can use the `[]` operator to access elements.
-On the other hand, `std::list` does not support random access, so you will need to use iterators to access elements.
+Since `std::deque` allows for random access, you can use the `[]` operator to access elements.
+Conversely, `std::list` does not support random access, so you will need to use iterators to access elements.
 </div>